JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 Input and output files
 ______________________

 The input files required to do a mira analysis are the reads located in reads/cleaned.
-The reads files should follow the `naming conventions`_.
+The reads files should follow the :doc:`naming conventions <introduction>`.

 Configuration parameters
 ________________________